JablonskaAleksandra/ToDoList/README.md

 ## 🤔 Solutions provided in the project

 As I mentioned earlier, the goal of the project was to create an app that would work and look just like the one presented by my Mentor.
 This was the first project where we were not expected to create something according to our own vision.
-Creativity was also important here, but it wasn't to be manifested in the way we ostracize our site, but what solutions we would use to achieve a particular effect.
+Creativity was also important here, but it wasn't to be manifested in the way we styled our site, but what solutions we would use to achieve a particular effect.
 Using all the knowledge I gained from the course, I tried to recreate the site that was presented to me and which was my only inspiration in this case.
 Of course, it should be mentioned that I did not have access to its code.

 ## 💭 Conclusions for future projects